dcooray42/Tokenizer/documentation/whitepaper.md

 Before initiating the deployment process, ensure that you have the following prerequisites in place:

-`Clone the Repository`: Begin by cloning the Tokenizer GitHub repository to your local machine.
+**`Clone the Repository:`** Begin by cloning the `Tokenizer` GitHub repository to your local machine.
 This repository contains the necessary code and deployment scripts.

-`Node.js and npm`: Make sure you have Node.js and npm (Node Package Manager) installed on your system.
+**`Node.js and npm:`** Make sure you have Node.js and npm (Node Package Manager) installed on your system.
 If you haven't already installed them, you can download and install them from the official Node.js website.

-`Hardhat Development Environment`: We use the Hardhat development environment for compiling and deploying the smart contract.
+**`Hardhat Development Environment:`** We use the Hardhat development environment for compiling and deploying the smart contract.

-`API URL and Private Key`: You will need to configure your deployment environment by providing your API URL and the private key of the wallet associated with the smart contract deployment.
+**`API URL and Private Key:`** You will need to configure your deployment environment by providing your API URL and the private key of the wallet associated with the smart contract deployment.
 These values will be used in the .env file, as described below.

 ### Deployment Steps

-`Navigate to Deployment Folder`: Open your terminal and navigate to the deployment folder within the cloned Tokenizer repository:
+**`Navigate to Deployment Folder:`** Open your terminal and navigate to the deployment folder within the cloned `Tokenizer` repository:

 ```shell
 cd Tokenizer/deployment
 ```

-`Create a .env File`: In the deployment folder, create a .env file.
+**`Create a .env File:`** In the deployment folder, create a .env file.
 This file is used to specify the required environment variables:

-`API_URL`: Replace this with the API URL for your chosen network.
+**`API_URL:`** Replace this with the API URL for your chosen network.
 You may use services like Infura, Alchemy, or an Ethereum node URL.
-`PRIVATE_KEY`: Insert the private key of the wallet you'll use for the smart contract deployment.
+**`PRIVATE_KEY:`** Insert the private key of the wallet you'll use for the smart contract deployment.
 Here's an example of what the .env file might look like:

 ```plaintext